PShlyundin/ldap_shell/README.md

-enable_account user - Enable the user's account. dump - Dumps the domain. search query [attributes,] - Search users and groups by name, distinguishedName and sAMAccountName. get_user_groups user - Retrieves all groups this user is a member of. get_group_users group - Retrieves all members of a group. get_laps_password computer - Retrieves the LAPS passwords associated with a given computer (sAMAccountName).
+enable_account user - Enable the user's account. dump - Dumps the domain. search query [attributes,] - Search users and groups by name, distinguishedName and sAMAccountName. set_dcsync user - If you have write access to the domain object, assign the DS-Replication right to the selected user. del_dcsync user - Delete DS-Replication right to the selected user. get_user_groups user - Retrieves all groups this user is a member of. get_group_users group - Retrieves all members of a group. get_laps_password computer - Retrieves the LAPS passwords associated with a given computer (sAMAccountName).